ruixingw/tsubasa/README.md

 ### What is it?
 *Tsubasa* is a program to prepare input files for Hessian Fitting parameterization.
 ### Why is it?
 Hessian Fitting scheme requires QM optimized geometry, Hessian, RESP charge, and a MM input file.
-Preparing MM input file for Hessian Fitting is a very complicated work.
-The major difficulty is identifying MM functions.
-MM functions are all bond types, angle types and dihedral types.
-Manually identifying all MM functions without a miss is hard for large molecule.
-The equilibrium values of harmonic terms (bond stretching and angle bending) are averaged from many bond distances or angles, while this procedure is also complicated for human. *Tsubasa* program automatically do all calculations, identify MM functions and format every thing done into a MM input file, which is eventually used by Hessian Fitting programs.
+Preparing MM input file for Hessian Fitting is a very complicated work for human. *Tsubasa* program automatically do all calculations, identify MM functions and format every thing done into a MM input file, which is eventually used by Hessian Fitting programs.

 ## Installation